 Applied Mathematics B.S.

 The Applied Mathematics major provides a strong foundation in traditional mathematics, but additionally is interdisciplinary in nature as it addresses the needs of those students interested in scientific or operational applications of mathematical techniques.
-Such applications can be found in the fields of physics, chemistry, biology, computer science, operations research, finance, manufacturing, and many others.
+Such applications can be found in the fields of physics, chemistry, biology, medicine, computer science, finance, actuarial science, operations research, industrial mathematics, manufacturing, and many others.
 These applications require an understanding of the appropriate field, so students are expected to choose one of four subfields outside of mathematics in which to specialize.